openshift/installer/docs/user/openstack/install_upi.md

 The master nodes should load the initial Ignition and then keep waiting until the bootstrap node stands up the Machine Config Server which will provide the rest of the configuration.

-### Control Plane Trunks (Kuryr SDN)

-If `os_networking_type` is set to `Kuryr` in the Ansible inventory, the playbook creates the Trunks for Kuryr to plug the containers into the OpenStack SDN.

 ### Wait for the Control Plane to Complete

 When that happens, the masters will start running their own pods, run etcd and join the "bootstrap" cluster.
 Eventually, they will form a fully operational control plane.